Johann Georg Albrecht: Marriage and children

 On 26 June 1655, Johann Georg Albrecht married Anna Magdalena Walther, daughter of Georg Christoph Walther and his wife Margaretha (née Pfisterer).
-Both the Walther and Pfisterer families, along with the Bezold (Margaretha Pfisterer's mother's surname) famiiy had supplied members to Rothenburg ob der Tauber's Inner Council.
-The marriage lasted for 48 years and produced seven children, four sons and three daughters.
+Both the Walther and Pfisterer families, along with the Bezold (Margaretha Pfisterer's mother's surname) family had supplied members to Rothenburg ob der Tauber's Inner Council.
+The marriage lasted for 48 years, until Johann Georg Albrecht's death, and produced seven children, four sons and three daughters.
 Four of the children - Georg Christoph, Maria Magdalena, Anna Sophia, and Euphrosina Susanna - predeceased their parents, but the three surviving sons - Johann Georg (1657-1720), Johann Jeremias (1658-1708), and Johann Adam (1661-1716) - lived on.
 Johann Georg was to follow in his father's footsteps in a legal career, Johann Jeremias became the Hospital Master of the Rothenburg Council and married into the influential von Winterbach family, and Johann Adam became parish priest at Schmerbach, a short distance from Rothenburg itself.